atlas-vis/atlas-vis.github.io/content/docs/global/predicate.md

 toc: true
 ---

-A predicate is used to define an inclusion or exclusion criteria.
+A predicate is used to define an inclusion or exclusion criterion.
 The [_find_ method](../../group/scene/#methods-manage-items) in the [Scene](../../group/scene/) class, for example, takes an array of predicates as its parameter.

 ### Predicates based on visual properties
 A predicate based on a visual property is defined as: